This Is Why Honey Bee Gut Health Is So Important

 honey bee pollinating a beautiful red and orange dahlia blossom

 As a beekeeper, you know that honey bees are essential for pollinating crops and producing honey.
-However, did you know that the health of honey bee guts is crucial to their overall well-being?
-In this article, we’ll explore the importance of gut health in honey bees and what factors can affect it.
+But did you know that the health of honey bee guts is crucial to their overall well-being?
+In this article, I’ll explore the importance of gut health in honey bees and what factors can affect it.

 Anatomy of Honey Bee Gut